davidmcclure/textplot/README.md

 ## Generating graphs

-First, intall Textplot, either via PyPI:
+There are two ways to create graphs - you can use the `textplot` executable from the command line, or, if you want to tinker around with the underlying NetworkX graph instance, you can fire up a Python shell and use the `build_graph()` helper directly.

+Either way, first install Textplot.
+With PyPI:

 `pip3 install textplot`

-Or clone the repo and install the package manually:
+Or, clone the repo and install the package manually:

 ```bash
 pyvenv env